joshuadey/joshuadey/README.md

-- 👋 Hi, I’m @joshuadey
+- 👋 Hi, I’m Joshua
-- 👀 I’m interested in ...
+- 👀 I’m a Flutter developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning & developing myself with modern technologies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any mobile development projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... joshadework@gmail.com ... +234 (902) 303-0801

 <!---
 joshuadey/joshuadey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.